Lemming97/Team_Profile_Generator/README.md

 * [Testing](#testing)

 ## Installation
 Clone the repository from GitHub and download Node.
-The user then needs to install Jest for testing, and Inquirer.
+The user then needs to install Jest for testing, Email-Validator and Inquirer.

 ## User Story